 If you are addicted to Xanax, do not let another day pass.
 This prescription drug is extremely dangerous and can cause potentially deadly repercussions.

-There is nothing to be ashamed about when it comes to having an addiction.
+There is nothing to be ashamed of when it comes to having an addiction.
 There is also nothing to be embarrassed about regarding asking for help.
 Getting help for a Xanax addiction is the most effective thing that you can do in an effort to stop your Xanax addiction in its tracks.

 So, do not wait.
 You do not deserve to continue to struggle with the ups and downs of Xanax addiction.
 Through the appropriate therapy, you can learn new ways to manage your feelings, behaviors, and emotions so that you do not need to rely on Xanax to get you through.

-If you are struggling with Xanax addiction, call JourneyPure’s Xanax addiction rehab center in Knoxville, Tennessee right now.
+If you are struggling with Xanax addiction, call JourneyPure’s Xanax rehab in Knoxville, Tennessee right now.
 We can help you get moving on the right path and show you that life after addiction is worth living.